mikegcoleman/hybrid-swarm/README.md

     a9562964665a        none                null                local
     ```

     Notice that the `ingress` overlay network that is scoped to `swarm`.
 This is the network that handles all incoming requests to the cluster.
 All nodes in the cluster are automatically joined to the `ingress` network when they are created.

+1. With Docker Swarm you can easily increase the number of tasks in a service.
+This can be done to add horizontal scalability or provide fault tolerance (or both).

+    Scale the number of tasks running in the service.

+    **Make sure you are back in the console for `node1`**

+    ```bash
+    $ docker service scale \
+    --detach=true \
+    hostname=5

+    hostname scaled to 5
+    ```

+1. List the tasks now running in the service

+    ```bash
+    $ docker servie ps hostname

+    NAME                IMAGE                                 NODE                DESIRED STATE       CURRENT STATE           ERROR               PORTS nrbwg96sit7x        hostname.1          dockersamples/linux-hostname:latest   node2               Running             Running 2 minutes ago xzcyl9n3u47a        hostname.2          dockersamples/linux-hostname:latest   node2               Running             Running 2 minutes ago
+    6nkyz2rsi44y        hostname.3          dockersamples/linux-hostname:latest   node1               Running             Running 2 minutes ago
+    n65wj1o4luc2        hostname.4          dockersamples/linux-hostname:latest   node2               Running             Running 2 minutes ago
+    4xw1kl3a9t24        hostname.5          dockersamples/linux-hostname:latest   node1               Running             Running 2 minutes ago
+    ```

+    Notice the tasks have been spread  between `node` and `node2`

+1. Another feature of swarm is load balancing.
+Incoming requests will balanced between the nodes in the cluster using IPVS.
+Issue multple curl commands to the service to see this in action:

+    ```bash
+    $ for ((i=1; i<=5; i+=1)); do curl localhost:8080; done;
+    Served by host: 5e4c0354adf2
+    Served by host: 90207eb2beaf
+    Served by host: aacbc0791536
+    Served by host: a85e7065bbda
+    Served by host: fd1e67aaf7dd
+    ```

+    Notice that each request is serviced by a different container running in the cluster.
+Feel free to list the running containers on each of the two Linux nodes to verify that the host name displayed above match the containers IDs of the running tasks.

 ## Deploying a Multi-OS Application with Docker Swarm

 1. Move to `node1`